 NICARAGUA MISSION TRIPS

-Characterized by its alluring beaches, mangrove forests, rich soils, and agricultural economy, Chinandega is located in the northwestern, Pacific region of Nicaragua and is home to over 150,000 inhabitants.
-It is the fifth largest city in Nicaragua and lies just 72 miles north of the country’s capital, Managua.
-Many in this area find work in the production of field crops, primarily cotton, sugarcane, and bananas, as well as in the fishing industry.
+Characterized by its alluring beaches, mangrove forests, rich soils, and agricultural economy, Chinandega is located in the northwestern Pacific region of Nicaragua and is home to over 150,000 inhabitants.
+It is the fifth largest city in Nicaragua and lies just 72 miles northwest of the country’s capital, Managua.
+Many in this area find work in the fishing industry as well as the production of field crops, primarily cotton, sugarcane, and bananas.
 This individualistic city is marked by its unique and historical architecture, including the iconic colonial parish, Our Lady of Santa Ana, located in the town’s main square.
 Much like its architecture, Chinandega is full of culture deeply inspired by its indigenous past.

 Nicaragua is the largest country in this region and attracts many tourists for dramatic scenes made up of volcanoes, lakes, and beaches.
 This beautiful country hosts a dry, tropical climate with two distinct seasons.
 The dry season extends from November to April and presents lush and beautiful landscapes full of trees and flowers, while the rainy season occurs between May and October with an average rainfall of 12 inches per month.